The amount of interest, calculated daily, that has accumulated on the unpaid amount of your loan.

 This is the amount of time during which you repay the money borrowed plus interest.

 Scholarships are a form of financial aid that do not have to be repaid.
 These are available from many sources including community groups, schools and private corporations.
-Scholarships can be awarded based on a variety of criteria including scholastic achievement, hobbies and college majors.
+Scholarships can be awarded based on a variety of criteria including scholastic achievement, professional experience, etc.

 Indicates the condition of your student loan.
 Examples would include "in school" and "repayment."